Press - Cultural References -

 (1994)

-- Similar plot and themes from Escape From New York & Escape From L.A.
-Stacy Keach also has a similar role here prior to
+- Similar plot and themes.
+Stacy Keach (Malloy) also has a similar role here prior to

 Escape From L.A.